Frequently Asked Questions

 CCE supports the attainment of academic, personal, and professional growth through civic engagement to develop active and engaged citizens.
 TOP

-Just send an email to email@example.com with available times that you can meet with Christie Zwahlen, Community Engagement Coordinator.
+Just send an email to email@example.com with available times that you can meet with Christie Zwahlen, Assistant Director.
 The meeting times can be flexible and can be worked around your schedule.
-If you come into the office prepared to discuss your interests and time commitments, it will be simpler to try and find a program/activity that is suitable for you.
+If you come into the office prepared to discuss your interests and time commitments, it will be simpler to find a program/activity that is suitable for you.
 TOP

 If you are looking for something specific that you do not see in the e-newsletter, explore the searchable service listings database on the Center for Civic Engagement website.
 You can search by keywords, fields of interest, paid/unpaid as well as many other categories.
 As always, you are also welcome to stop by the CCE office to find out more.
 TOP